-But despite some Italian flavors the city is typically German or better said: Bavarian, which is also expressed by the traditional Bavarian outfits (Trachten) the locals tend to wear at special occasions.
+But despite some Italian flavours the city is typically German or better said: Bavarian, which is also expressed by the traditional Bavarian outfits (Trachten) the locals tend to wear at special occasions.
 When you say Munich, you say Oktoberfest.
 Especially during these legendary festivities many women will go in Dirndl and men put on a Lederhose.
 It is the world’s largest folk and beer festival running from mid or late September to the first weekend in October.
-The Oktoberfest attracts each year around 6 million people from all over the globe, and the number is yearly growing and even more million liters of beer are consumed in just 2 weeks time.
+The Oktoberfest attracts each year around 6 million people from all over the globe, and the number is yearly growing and even more million litres of beer are consumed in just 2 weeks time.
 Munich is a wealthy city; everywhere you see the newest models of BWW, Audi and Mercedes cars.
 Maybe it will increase your appetite for visiting the BMW Museum, dedicated to the history and success story of Bayerische Motoren Werke AG.
-The museum is with the BMW headquarters, the BMW-factory and BMW Welt, a presentation and distribution centre, located in an area close to the Olympiapark in Munich.
-Even if you are not a car lover but into modern architecture like me; the area is definitely worthwhile the visit.
+The museum is together with the BMW headquarters, the BMW-factory and BMW Welt, a presentation and distribution centre, located in an area close to the Olympiapark in Munich.
+Even if you are not a car lover the area is definitely worthwhile the visit.
+This goes especially if you are into modern architecture.
 The BMW Museum opened its doors in 1972, just before the Summer Olympics in Munich started and is designed by Karl Schwanzer.
 This famous Austrian architect was also responsible for the 4-cylinder shaped building of the BMW headquarters.
 Due to its typical shape the museum it is also called by its nickname “salad bowl”.